-- ☐ Governing Board Policies (BP) and Administrative Regulations (AR)

 - ☐ California Education Codes (EC)

 - ☐ Special Education, Categorical Funding and Child Development

 - ☐ Dress Code

 - ☐ Student Discipline

 The MUSD Community Compact states our vision this way: Madera Unified will set the standard for hard work, creativity and resiliency with a fearless drive to continuously improve.
 This challenging vision requires us to work together as partners.
-Thank you for being part of our team and our mission to provide the opportunity for all students to reach their potential.
 We're proud to serve you and value your collaboration and communication to help us all improve!

-Sincerely.
+Sincerely,